-Traditional methods of citation, enforcement and prosecution have met with increasing costs to local units of government.
-The use of administrative fines is a tool to moderate those costs.
+Administrative fines can be used to moderate local costs associated with traditional methods of citation, enforcement, and prosecution.
 Metro Cities supports the administrative fine authority that allows cities to issue administrative fines for defined local traffic offenses and supports further modifications to enhance functionality of this authority.
 Metro Cities continues to support cities' authority to use administrative fines for regulatory ordinances such as building codes, zoning codes, health codes, and public safety and nuisance ordinances.